The hexose monophosphate shunt

 Glucose-6-phosphate dehydrogenase deficiency

 Red blood cells lack mitochondria and thus depend entirely on the HMS for NADPH regeneration.
 Mutations in glucose-6-phosphate dehydrogenase—the first enzyme in the pathway, see section 9.2—that reduce its activity limit the supply of NADPH and, therefore, the capacity of the cell to detoxify reactive oxygen species.
-ROS that go unscavenged will cause the peroxidation of membrane lipids (see slide 11.6.10 for the mechanism) and destroy the cell.
+ROS that go unscavenged will cause the peroxidation of membrane lipids (see section 18.5 for the mechanism) and destroy the cell.
 This condition—namely, the occurrence of episodes of hemolytic anemia upon ingestion of ROS-inducing foods or drugs—is called favism.

 Glucose-6-phosphate dehydrogenase is encoded on the X chromosome, and accordingly males (who have only one X chromosome) are affected the most.
 However, heterozygous females are not exempt, since, in keeping with the “Mary Lyon hypothesis,” one of the two X chromosomes in females is inactivated randomly early during embryonic development ; therefore, in heterozygous females, the bone marrow precursors of the red blood cells will represent a mosaic of intact and deficient genes.
 Indeed, the observation of such a mosaic in glucose-6-phosphate dehydrogenase deficiency was the first proof of random X chromosome inactivation in humans .

 The word “favism” derives from the Latin name of the broad bean, Vicia faba.
 Broad beans contain several pyrimidine derivatives such as isouramil and divicine that can catalyze the formation of ROS through redox cycling, which is explained in the next slide.